 - Attend M.D.
-Orientation activities. - Complete all required M.D. courses and requirements. - Be in good academic standing. - Enroll in BIOM 527: Translational Science Journal Club in both Fall and Spring.
-You will continue to enroll in this course throughout your time in the program. - Students failing to meet BSGP mileposts must petition the BSGP Steering Committee for continuation in the program.
+Orientation activities. - Complete all required M.D. courses and requirements. - Be in good academic standing. - Attend BSGP Orientation activities (optional). - Enroll in BIOM 527: Translational Science Journal Club in both Fall and Spring.
+You will continue to enroll in this course throughout your time in the program. - Create your NIH Biosketch and ensure ERA Commons ID is requested through HSC Pre-Award Office.